From BR Bullpen

 Biographical Information

 The grandson of Bert Griffith, Matt Williams was signed as a 1st round pick in the 1986 amateur draft by the San Francisco Giants and scout George Genovese.
-He had played for Team USA in the 1985 Intercontinental Cup, when they went just 2-5 despite Williams, Jeff King, Kevin Brown, Jack McDowell, Erik Hanson and several other major leaguers (Canada was the only other country to have even one future major leaguer).
+He had played for Team USA in the 1985 Intercontinental Cup, when they went just 2-5 despite Williams, Jeff King, Kevin Brown, Jack McDowell, Erik Hanson and several other major leaguers (Canada was the only other country in the tournament to have even one future major leaguer in its line-up).

-Williams was one of the top National League sluggers of the 1990s.
-He had a shot at breaking Roger Maris's home run record when the 1994 strike wiped out the remainder of that season.
-In 2007, he was working as a TV analyst when he was called on to manage the Mobile BayBears on an interim basis on July 30 after Brett Butler had a mild stroke; he managed the team for the remainder of the season.
+In 2007, he was working as a TV analyst when he was called on to manage the Mobile BayBears on an interim basis on July 30th after Brett Butler had a mild stroke; he managed the team for the remainder of the season.
+Williams joined the Arizona Diamondbacks coaching staff in 2010 as the team's first base coach.
+He moved across the diamond to the third base coaching box for the 2011-2013 seasons.

 Williams is the only player to hit home runs in the World Series for three different teams.
 About twenty players, starting with Kiki Cuyler, have hit World Series home runs for two different teams.